Offices in Nassau County, NY

-Scar revision in NYC is performed to reduce the appearance of scars caused by injury or previous surgery.
+Scar revision on Long Island and NYC is performed to reduce the appearance of scars caused by injury or previous surgery.
 While many scars fade over time and eventually transform to become barely noticeable, many patients experience disruptions to the healing process that cause scars to become red, raised, indented or otherwise deformed.

 Many patients may be unhappy and embarrassed by the appearance of these scars, especially when they are located in prominent areas, and seek treatment to improve them.

 There are several different types of scars that may be sustained, depending on the type and severity of the injury, as well as the patient’s age, overall health and individual healing properties.

 Scar Revision Treatment Options